Ptkyr/Iconoclasts-NAS-Tech/skips.md

 ![](Media/thunkskip.gif)

 ## Fish jump
-Abusing a combination of killboosts, gunboosts, and swinging off bolts to gain massive height, reaching the room before Inti much sooner than intended and skipping a key.
+Abusing a combination of killboosts, gunboosts, and swinging off bolts to gain massive height, we reach the room before Inti much sooner than intended and skip a key.
 Saves about 30 seconds, and a second fish jump can be used in NAS to skip the Robots 2 fight as well.

 Fastest and most consistent setup